j1nxie/j1nxie.github.io/content/blog/2025-05-05-sekai-decompiling.md

 # IL2CPPain...

 As it turns out, Unity has given developers the choice to make the game code exported as a native library, using what is called IL2CPP.
-This allows the game to run in environments that disallow just-in-time runtimes, e.g. iOS.
+This allows the game to run in environments that disallow just-in-time[^2] runtimes, e.g. iOS.

-IL2CPP, in short, compiles all the IL code into C++ code, then said C++ code is used to compile into a native binary *ahead-of-time*[^2], in this case, `libil2cpp.so`.
+IL2CPP, in short, compiles all the IL code into C++ code, then said C++ code is used to compile into a native binary *ahead-of-time*[^3], in this case, `libil2cpp.so`.
 The most important thing for us here is that this strips away all the goodness that comes with IL, like symbol names and readable function bodies, as this is all going to be heavily optimized and stripped by the C++ compiler.

 For the developers, this is heaven (or so we'll assume, to be determined later).
 For us, this is hell.
 If you jumped straight in and, say, put this output binary straight into a disassembler like Ghidra or IDA Pro, you're in for a very rough time.